davidtos/virtual_thread_workshop/README.md

 > Note: During the implementation notice that the child virtual threads can use the same client as you passed to the parent thread.
 > When you use the structured task scope all the threads you fork will have the same scoped values as the parent because they
 > run in the same scope as the parent.

+## Bonus feature 1: Scope inheritance
+You may have used scope inheritance in step 10 already, but let's focus on it a bit more with this bonus feature.
+Scope inheritance is the mechanism in which a child thread, inherits the scoped values from the parent thread.
+Essentially both threads keep running in the same scope.

+To show you how inheritance of scoped values works you will implement the `HighScore` class from the `bonus.feature` package.
+The challenge is to pass the score to the submitScore method without using it as a method parameter.
+You will have to use scope values and structured task scopes.

+## Bonus feature 2: Rebinding scoped values
+Since we have access to the code, lets cheat a little with the high score. for this bonus feature you are going to increase the score with 1000 during the validation step.
+To do this you will need to rebind the Score scoped value.

+## Bonus feature 3: Creating your own shutdown task scope
+For this feature, you are going to implement our own task scope.
+Till now, you have only used the built-in task scopes/ shutdown policies.
+Let's try something else and implement your own task scope. on the `bonus.features` package you can find the `FindBestStartingSource` class file.
+The function of this class is to find the best staring point url for the scraper.

+The class file has two classes `FindBestStartingSource` and `CriteriaScope` it is up to you to implement your own structured task scope wit the CriteriaScope class and use it instead of the ShutdownOnFailure scope.

+The goal is to implement a custom scope that stops when it has found a starting point with more than 150 urls.

+> Note: To implement your own scope you need to extend the `StructuredTaskscope` class and  override the `handleComplete()` method and call the `shutdown()` when you found a good staring point for the scraper.

+## Bonus feature 4: custom Structured task scope: moving the business logic
+Having all the domain logic inside the scope class is the king of ugly.
+It's just not a nice place to have business logic.
+You can improve this in any way you want, you can be creative :).
+The only suggestion I will give is to use a `Predicate`.

+> Note: While this doesn't hurt or improve performance it is good to think critical about the code you write.
+Even if the API somewhat forces  you into a solution, it doesn't mean
+> you can't create something that is a bit more maintainable and readable. :)

+## Bonus feature 5: Deadlines with structured concurrency
+No one likes to wait forever.
+So let us add some deadlines to the scope from the previous assignment.
+Create a deadline for any number of milliseconds, and look at what it does with your code, and status of the virtual threads.

+> Note: The methods inside the `StartingPointFinder` all do a thread.sleep() call.
+> `source1` waits 100
+> `source2` waits 200
+> `source3` waits 50

+## Bonus feature 6: Virtual thread with existing executors
+Virtual threads are great, but how can you use it with existing code?
+During this assignment you will implement virtual threads with existing executors.
+In the bonus feature package you can find the  `VirtualThreadsWithExecutors` class.
+Currently, it uses platform threads, but it is up to you now to implement it with virtual threads.

+## bonus feature 7: Limit the number of requests without limiting the virtual thread creation
+The importance of virtual threads is that you should use them as threads, but more like task you want to run concurrently.
+For the last bonus feature, you are tasked with limiting the number of requests going out the back-end server, without limiting the number of virtual threads that get created.
+You can use anything you want, but I would recommend to use a kind of lock :)

+Pooling virtual threads and pinning them in any way does not count.